Providing for dependants

 Points to consider

 - When your client dies, the selected percentage of the income they've been receiving switches to pay their nominated dependant.
 It continues to pay them an income in the same way, for the rest of their life.

 - Your client can provide the medical details of their dependant so that they can be factored into an underwritten quote.

 - It is worth considering this option in conjunction with any other provisions that may already be in place such as other pensions, savings or life assurance policies.

-- Where an individual dies before age 75 and on or after the 3rd December 2014 with a joint life annuity, any payments to their dependants will be tax-free.
+- Where an individual dies before age 75 with a joint life annuity, any payments to their dependants will be tax-free.
 If they die after the age of 75, the income will be taxed at the dependant's marginal rate of tax*.